 Cheaper policies may suit some owners but make sure you know what you're buying.

 We understand pet insurance can be complicated so we've created guides to help owners make sense of it:

 Pros and cons of pet insurance comparison sites for dogs

 In general, services like Go Compare, Compare the Market and Moneysupermarket have been great for consumers.

 They’ve encouraged competition between pet insurance companies, made customer reviews and recommendations of pet insurance policies more transparent, and brought prices down for dog owners.

 However, there have also been some negative consequences to their popularity.
-In particular, insurance companies are now creating cheaper dog insurance policies that have low levels of cover, with the objective of appearing at the top of pet insurance comparison tables.
+Some insurance companies have created cheaper dog insurance policies that have low levels of cover, with the objective of appearing at the top of pet insurance comparison tables.

-Animal Friends’ Basic pet insurance policy is available for dogs for around £5 a month.
-It provides just £3,000 of cover for vet bills – and as it’s a 'time-limited' pet insurance policy, it will only pay out for any illness for a period of 12 months, after that you'll have to pay for treatment for that condition yourself.
+Animal Friends’ Basic pet insurance policy is available for dogs for under £10 a month.
+It provides £1,000 - £4,000 of cover for vet bills – and as it’s a 'time-limited' pet insurance policy, it will only pay out for an illness for a period of 12 months, after that, you'll have to pay for treatment for that condition yourself.

 With Helpucover’s Vital pet insurance there is no time limit on the payout but its £2,000 of vet bills cover is subject to a limit of £500 per condition per year.

-By contrast, comprehensive lifetime dog insurance policies from established market leaders, such as Petplan, More Than, and John Lewis Finance Insurance offer up to £12,000 of vet fees cover with no time limit or condition-related caps.
+By contrast, comprehensive lifetime dog insurance policies from established market leaders, such as Petplan, More Than, and John Lewis Finance Insurance can offer up to £12,000 of vet fees cover with no time limit or condition-related caps.